Detrav/DetravRecipeCalculator/readme.md

 * Pins with unknown types are now auto-converted to specified types; connecting unknown pins to each other is no longer allowed.
 + Added split pins, allowing multi-connection lines from a single pin.
 - Fixed a bug where viewport movement caused focus loss; a partial fix has been applied, though the issue may still occur in some cases.

+Version 0.8
++ Added documentation, accessible within the repository and also via the F1 key in certain windows.
+* Adjusted comment text size: now larger and more readable when zoomed.
 ```